ibm-cloud-docs/vpc/vpe-ts-reserved-address.md

 {: troubleshoot}
 {: support}

 Reserved IP addresses belong to a subnet.
-You can create reserved IP addresses explicitly by using subnet APIs (`POST /subnets/{subnet_id}/reserved_ips`), or implicitly as part of an endpoint gateway call by specifying the subnet.
+You can create these IP addresses explicitly by using subnet APIs (`POST /subnets/{subnet_id}/reserved_ips`), or implicitly as part of an endpoint gateway call by specifying the subnet.
 {: shortdesc}

 Reserved IP address shows an `0.0.0.0` address.